8 Beauty Ecommerce Trends That Will Define the Industry In 2022

 3. Personalized experiences take priority

-Personalization is becoming increasingly important to consumers for a number of reasons.
+Personalization is becoming increasingly important to consumers and helping brands optimize their ecommerce CRO strategy.
 In a world where we are bombarded with marketing messages, personalization allows consumers to feel like they are receiving messages that are tailored specifically for them.

 In addition, personalization can create a sense of loyalty and connection between a consumer and a brand.
 As of 2020, 56% of online shoppers attested to returning to an online store that offers personalized recommendations, and in a separate SmarterHQ survey, 80% of shoppers admitted to only shopping with brands offering personalized experiences.